mj221/Maplestory-Simulator/README.md

 # Maplestory-Simulator-2015-Discontinued-
-A fun side project that simulates a famous MMORPG Maplestory.
+A fun side project that simulates a famous MMORPG, Maplestory.
 Project made in Game Maker 8 Pro.
 <br />
 See `Maplestory.png` for preview.
 ![MP Preview](Maplestory.png)